tos-network/emo/docs/libp2p-resource-management.md

 ### How does the resource manager (ResourceMgr) relate to the connection manager (ConnMgr)?
 As discussed [here](https://github.com/libp2p/go-libp2p/tree/master/p2p/host/resource-manager#connmanager-vs-resource-manager)
 these are separate systems in go-libp2p.
-Kubo performs sanity checks to ensure that some of the hard limits of the ResourceMgr are sufficiently greater than the soft limits of the ConnMgr.
+Emo performs sanity checks to ensure that some of the hard limits of the ResourceMgr are sufficiently greater than the soft limits of the ConnMgr.

 The soft limit of `Swarm.ConnMgr.HighWater` needs to be less than the resource manager hard limit `System.ConnsInbound` for the configuration to make sense.
 This ensures the ConnMgr cleans up connections based on connection priorities before the hard limits of the ResourceMgr are applied.